Robert Warwick: Stage

 Warwick (by then using his stage name) made his Broadway debut in 1903 in the play Glad of It.
 One of his co-stars was a young John Barrymore, also making his Broadway debut.
 Both actors, over time, became matinee idols.
 For the next twenty years Warwick appeared in such plays as Anna Karenina (1906), Two Women (1910), with Mrs. Leslie Carter; and The Kiss Waltz (1911) and Miss Prince (1912), in both of which he was able to display his singing voice.

 He also appeared in The Secret (1913), A Celebrated Case (1915) and Drifting (1922) with Alice Brady, not to mention several other plays through the end of the 1920s.

 Military service

-Warwick served in the United States Army during World War I as an infantry captain and as a liaison officer with the French Army.
+Warwick served in the U.S. Army during World War I as an infantry captain and as a liaison officer with the French Army.